Modeling partially-ionized dense plasma using wavepacket molecular dynamics: Concluding Remarks

-Generally the inclusion of bound electrons could be used as a scheme in other empirical dynamic electron molecular dynamics models for warm dense matter, where weaker-than-expected electron-ion coupling has been identified, for example Ref. ~\cite{Campbell2025}.
-We emphasize that dense, partially ionized plasma is a particularly challenging regime to model; in fact, high-fidelity reference data for structural properties have only recently become available ~\cite{bonitz2024pub,Dornheim2024}.
-Our model could be extended to molecular hydrogen through the appropriate selection of Pauli potentials ~\cite{Angermeier2021}, or by introducing molecules and molecular ions as additional species and performing additional free energy minimizations.
-Such an approach would increase the dimensions of the minimization, although it may be possible to find systematic ways to streamline the free energy calculation ~\cite{Frenkel2002}.
-Additionally, the description of higher atomic number, non-bonded and partially ionized dense plasma is possible within the framework.
+Generally the inclusion of bound electrons could be used as a scheme in other empirical dynamic electron molecular dynamics models for warm dense matter, where weaker-than-expected electron-ion coupling has been identified, for example Ref.~\cite{Campbell2025}.
+We emphasize that dense, partially-ionized plasma is a particularly challenging regime to model; in fact, high-fidelity reference data for structural properties have only recently become available~\cite{bonitz2024pub,Dornheim2024} and extension of molecular dynamics methods into this regime is ongoing~\cite{Demyanov2025,Lavrinenko2021}.
+Our model could be extended to molecular hydrogen through the appropriate selection of Pauli potentials~\cite{Angermeier2021}, or by introducing molecules and molecular ions as additional species and performing additional free energy minimizations.
+Such an approach would increase the dimensions of the minimization, although it may be possible to find systematic ways to streamline the free energy calculation~\cite{Frenkel2002}.
+Additionally, the description of higher atomic number, non-bonded and partially-ionized dense plasma is possible within the framework.
 This extension would require the consideration of bound states with higher quantum number.

-Finally, we note that it may possible to include stochastic transitions between bound and free state manifolds systematically within the framework of wave packet models ~\cite{Feldmeier2000, Ono2004}, providing an interesting course of future research for nonequilibrium modeling of plasmas using dynamic, restricted wavefunction approaches.
+Finally, we note that it may be possible to include stochastic transitions between bound and free state manifolds systematically within the framework of wavepacket models~\cite{Feldmeier2000, Ono2004}, providing an interesting course of future research for nonequilibrium modeling of plasmas using dynamic, restricted wavefunction approaches.